Campus Facilities and Learning Resources

 Haugh Presents

-Visual & Performing Arts Division Productions
+Visual and Performing Arts Division Productions

 The Theatre Program presents multiple productions in the Citrus Little Theatre throughout the year, including a holiday-themed play for the entire family as well as professionally-directed plays.